Federal procurement, built for small-business contractors

 Federal Biddingby Guspora

-Find federal work on SAM.gov, draft the bid against your own pricing rules, hand the contractor a review-complete packet.
-The contractor submits; Guspora Bid does not.
+Find federal work on SAM.gov.
+Draft the bid against your own pricing rules.
+Hand your team a review-complete packet.
+You sign; you submit.
+Bid does the work that gets you there.

 Source